Derek Lilley: Scotland

-A move in December 2000 saw him head north to United and a debut goal salvaged a point at home to Rangers, although he would be sent off in his second game against former club Hearts.
+A move in December 2000 saw him head north to Dundee United following a brief delay.
+Lilley then scored a debut goal salvaged a point at home to Rangers, although he would be sent off in his second game against former club Hearts.
 Ultimately, it was Lilley's last-minute winner at St Johnstone which saved United from relegation and his six goals in the half-season would cement his status with the fans.
 The following season, Lilley would manage just six goals, despite a hat-trick against St Johnstone and only two league goals in 2002–03 spelled the end of his time at Tannadice.

 A move to Livingston followed in 2003–04 and a rejuvenated Lilley scored 12 league goals, plus four in the Scottish League Cup – including the winning goal in the semi-final against Dundee and one in the final win against Hibernian – and a hat-trick in the Scottish Cup against Spartans.
 This earned him the nickname of "The Goal Machine."

+In May 2004 he joined Boston United, signing a three-year contract.
+However his wife failed to settle in Lincolnshire, so in July he re-signed for Livingston, after the club gained special permission from the Scottish Premier League.

-2004–05 was a different story, however and Lilley's three goals were not enough to earn him a new contract.
+2004–05 was less successful, however and Lilley's three goals were not enough to earn him a new contract.

 Lilley returned to first club Morton for 2005–06 and managed twelve league goals as Morton narrowly lost in the play-off semi-finals.
 In 2006–07, he had managed four league goals by the turn of the year.

 On 26 January 2007, his contract was terminated by Morton, and he signed for St. Johnstone.
 After making fourteen appearances for Saints (all as a substitute), Lilley was released by the club at the end of the season.
 On 7 June 2007, Lilley signed for newly promoted First Division side Stirling Albion.
 Lilley only played a handful of games for Stirling Albion before being released at the end of the season.

 Lilley signed for Forfar Athletic in June 2008, going on to score three goals against East Stirlingshire and Berwick in the league and Partick Thistle in the League Cup, before being released at the end of the 2008–09 season.